JR Freight Class EF510: Class EF510-500

 The EF510-500 subclass consists of 15 locomotives originally operated by East Japan Railway Company (JR East), which replaced its fleet of EF81 locomotives formerly used to haul Cassiopeia and Hokutosei overnight sleeping car trains from June 2010.

 These were the first locomotives to be ordered by any of the JR passenger operating companies since privatization.
 The new locomotives cost around 400 million yen each.
 The first locomotive, EF510-501, was delivered from the Kawasaki Heavy Industries factory in Hyogo Prefecture on 18 December 2009, arriving at Tabata Depot in Tokyo on 19 December.
 Livery was blue with gold lining and shooting star logo.

 Two of the fifteen locomotives (EF510-509 and EF510-510) were painted in a dedicated colour scheme of silver with blue, purple, red, orange, and yellow stripes, to match the Cassiopeia rolling stock.

 The first locomotive, EF510-501, entered service on 25 June 2010.

 From the start of the revised timetable in March 2013, Joban Line freight duties operated by JR East EF510-500 locomotives were operated instead by JR Freight Class EH500 locomotives, and locomotive numbers EF510-501 to 508 and 511 became surplus to requirements.
 These nine locomotives were subsequently sold to JR Freight in July 2013.
 Locomotives EF510-512, 513, and 515 were also transferred to JR Freight in December 2015.

 Build details

 The delivery dates and liveries for the Class EF510-500 fleet are as follows.

 Class EF510-300

-The EF510-300 subclass will consist of 17 locomotives expected to be introduced by JR Freight from March 2023 in the Kyushu area of Japan.
+The EF510-300 subclass is operated by JR Freight in the Kyushu area of Japan, of which 17 locomotives are to be built.
+Originally intended to enter service in March 2023, they entered service on 25 February of that year.

 As part of its business plan for fiscal 2021, JR Freight announced on 31 March 2021 that they would procure Class EF510 locomotives to replace ageing locomotives, such as the Class ED76 and Class EF81, currently in use in Kyushu.
 On 15 October of the same year, it was revealed that the subclass would inherit the nickname "ECO-POWER Red Thunder" (「ECO-POWER レッドサンダー」), and the first production example of the subclass (EF510-301) was completed.
 EF510-301 was unveiled to the press on 9 December 2021.